Ned Kelly: Jerilderie raid

-Following the Euroa raid, the reward for Kelly's capture increased to £1,000.
-Fifty-eight police were transferred to north-eastern Victoria, totaling 217 in the district.
-Around 50 soldiers were also deployed to guard local banks.
+Following the Euroa raid, the reward for Kelly's capture increased to £1,000, and police reinforcements and soldiers were deployed across north-eastern Victoria.
 The gang distributed most proceeds from the raid to family and other sympathisers.
-Once more in need of funds, they planned to rob the bank at Jerilderie, a town 65 km across the border in NSW.
-A number of sympathisers moved into Jerilderie before the raid to provide undercover support.
+Once more in need of funds, they planned to rob the bank at Jerilderie, a town across the border in NSW.
+Sympathisers moved into Jerilderie before the raid to provide support.

 On 7 February 1879, the gang crossed the Murray River between Mulwala and Tocumwal and camped overnight in the bush.
-The following day they visited a hotel about 3 km from Jerilderie, where they drank and chatted with patrons and staff, learning more about the town and its police presence.
+The following day they visited a hotel outside Jerilderie, where they drank and chatted with patrons and staff, learning more about the town and its police.

-In the early hours of 9 February, the gang bailed up the Jerilderie police barracks and secured in the lockup the two constables present, George Devine and Henry Richards.
-They also held Devine's wife and young children hostage overnight.
-The following afternoon, Byrne and Hart, dressed as police, went out with Richards to familiarise themselves with the town.
+In the early hours of 9 February, the gang bailed up the Jerilderie police barracks and locked up the two constables present, George Devine and Henry Richards, also holding Devine's wife and children hostage overnight.
+The following afternoon, Byrne and Hart, disguised as police, went out with Richards to familiarise themselves with the town.

-At 10 am on 10 February, Ned and Byrne donned police uniforms and took Richards with them into town, leaving Devine in the lockup and warning his wife that they would kill her and her children if she left the barracks.
-The gang held up the Royal Mail Hotel and, while Dan and Hart controlled the hostages, Ned and Byrne robbed the neighbouring Bank of New South Wales of £2,141 in cash and valuables.
-Ned also found and burnt deeds, mortgages and securities, saying "the bloody banks are crushing the life's blood out of the poor, struggling man".
+At 10 am on 10 February, Ned and Byrne donned police uniforms and took Richards into town, leaving Devine in the lockup and warning his wife they would kill her and her children if she left the barracks.
+The gang held up the Royal Mail Hotel and, while Dan and Hart guarded the hostages, Ned and Byrne robbed the neighbouring Bank of New South Wales of £2,141 in cash and valuables.
+Ned also burnt deeds, mortgages and securities, saying "the bloody banks are crushing the life's blood out of the poor, struggling man".

-With hostages from the bank now detained in the hotel, Byrne held up the post office and smashed its telegraph system while Ned had several hostages cut down telegraph wires.
-After lecturing the 30 or so hostages on police corruption and the justice system, Ned freed them, except for Richards and two telegraphists, who he had secured in the lockup.
-Dan and Byrne then left town with the police's horses and weapons.
-Ned stayed a while longer to shout a group of sympathisers at the Albion Hotel.
-While there, he forced Hart to return a watch he had stolen from priest J. B. Gribble, who also persuaded Ned to leave a racehorse he had taken as it belonged to "a young lady".
+With hostages from the bank detained in the hotel, Byrne held up the post office and smashed its telegraph system while Ned had hostages cut down telegraph wires.
+After lecturing the 30 or so hostages on police corruption and the justice system, Ned threatened to shoot Richards, but ultimately relented, saying he admired his "pluck".
+Ned freed the hostages, except for Richards and two telegraphists, whom he secured in the lockup.
+Dan and Byrne then left town with the police horses and weapons.
+Ned remained to shout a group of sympathisers at the Albion Hotel, where he forced Hart to return a watch stolen from priest J. B. Gribble and was persuaded not to take a racehorse, as it belonged to "a young lady".
 After the raid, the gang went into hiding for 17 months.